AfterglowWeb/cmk-posts-by-tabs/readme.md

 #### Meta Field Integration
 The meta query selector dynamically fetches meta fields attached to the selected post type.

-## Currently under development ##

-This plugin is currently in beta version with core functionality complete and ready for testing.
-The base grid, slider, calendar and Google Maps templates are fully implemented and operational.
-The plugin is not yet recommended for production environments as it has not yet been fully tested.

-Additional template views and post filtering component for frontend are currently in active development.
-These templates will be included in upcoming releases.

-We recommend using this plugin in testing or staging environments until a stable release is available.

-### Key Features:

-- **Multiple Tab Layouts**: Create and customize multiple tabs, each with its own display template and settings
-- **Advanced Query Builder**: Filter posts by type, taxonomy, multiple terms, meta values and order
-- **Meta Query Support**: Advanced filtering using your existing custom meta fields (ACF and Wordpress meta fields support).
-Choose metafields associated to a post type and build complex queries.
-- **Template Variations**: Choose different display templates for your posts : grid, slider, calendar (events), map (venues)
-- **WIP Customizable Options**: Control excerpt length, display of dates, authors, categories, and more
-- **WIP Various card/hero templates**: Choose between several card templates in grid and slider tabs
-- **Material UI Interface**: Modern, responsive design powered by Material UI components
-- **Dynamic Loading**: Load posts without page reload for better user experience
-- **Calendar template** : Display Events and Venues in a day/week/month fullscreen calendar.
-Preview each post.
-- **Google Map template** : Display Places and Venues on Google Map with custom markers.

 ## Currently Under Development ##
 This plugin is in beta, with core functionality complete and ready for testing.
 The following templates are fully implemented and operational: